benkeks/markdown-basic/README.md

 > - OUTPUT `hello`
 > - RETURN x + 19

-Due to the simplicity of the program-counter model, calls to user-defined functions may only appear at the toplevel or directly at the right-hand side of an assignment.
+Due to the simplicity of the program-counter model, calls to user-defined functions may only appear on their own line or directly at the right-hand side of an assignment.
+That is, statements like `userfunction1(userfunction2(x))` cannot be handled.

 ### Conditions